-2 lbs. beef blade or chuck roast, cut into 1-inch cubes
+2 lbs. beef blade, chuck roast or oxtail, cut into 1-inch cubes

 1-inch ginger, minced